microsoft/aks-dev-day/labs/README.md

 1. [Launch Cloud Shell](https://shell.azure.com/bash)

-1. When prompted, Log into your Azure Subscription
 1. If this is your first time launching the Azure Cloud Shell, you will need to create a storage account.

     1. Choose Bash shell